tymyrddin/blue/source/docs/soc/dfir/notes/ios.md

 iOS devices adopted the use of Mac absolute time with iOS 5 for most of the data.
 [Mac absolute time](https://www.epochconverter.com/coredata) is the number of seconds that offsets the Mac epoch time, which starts on January 1, 2001.

-When analyzing iOS application data, especially web browsers such as Google Chrome, Safari, and Opera, another timestamp format appears: [WebKit/Chrome time](https://www.epochconverter.com/webkit).
+When analysing iOS application data, especially web browsers such as Google Chrome, Safari, and Opera, another timestamp format appears: [WebKit/Chrome time](https://www.epochconverter.com/webkit).
 This is the number of microseconds since January 1, 1601.

 ## SQLite databases